akeeba/releasemaker/README.md

 * *common.releasegroups* array of integers; numeric IDs of Akeeba Subscriptions levels which will have access to the release.
 Optional.
 * *common.releaseaccess* integer; numeric ID of Joomla!
 View Access Level which will have access to the release.
 Optional.
 * *common.repodir* Absolute path to the local directory containing the Git directory of the files you're publishing
-* *common.update.method* How should I upload the update stream files? "s3", "ftp", "ftps" or "sftp"
+* *common.update.method* How should I upload the update stream files? "s3", "ftp", "ftps", "sftp", "ftpcurl", "ftpscurl", "sftpcurl".
+Use the cURL variants whenever possible (wider compatibility).
 * *common.update.ftp.hostname* FTP(S) / SFTP hostname for update streams
 * *common.update.ftp.port* FTP(S) / SFTP port for update streams (default: 21 for FTP(S), 22 for SFTP)
 * *common.update.ftp.username* FTP(S) / SFTP username for update streams
 * *common.update.ftp.password* FTP(S) / SFTP password for update streams
 * *common.update.ftp.passive* Use FTP(S) passive mode for update streams
 * *common.update.ftp.directory* FTP(S) / SFTP initial directory
+* *common.update.ftp.pubkeyfile* Optional.
+For SFTP certificate authentication only.
+Absolute path to the Public Key file.
+* *common.update.ftp.privkeyfile* Optional.
+For SFTP certificate authentication only.
+Absolute path to the Private Key file.
+Not required by newer cURL versions.
+* *common.update.ftp.privkeyfile_pass* Optional.
+For SFTP certificate authentication only.
+Password for the Private Key file.
+Does not work when SSH2 or libcurl is compiled against GnuTLS.
+Always compile against OpenSSL or use unencrypted Private Key files.
+* *common.update.ftp.passive_fix* Optional.
+For ftpcurl and ftpscurl only.
+When true ignores the IP sent by the server in response to PASV, using its public IP instead.
+* *common.update.ftp.timeout* Optional.
+For sftpcurl, ftpcurl and ftpscurl only.
+Connection _and upload_ timeout in seconds.
+Default: 3600 (one hour).
+* *common.update.ftp.verbose* Optional.
+For sftpcurl, ftpcurl and ftpscurl only.
+Show cURL output (for debugging only).
 * *common.update.s3.access* S3 Access Key for update streams
 * *common.update.s3.secret* S3 Secret Key for update streams
 * *common.update.s3.bucket* S3 Bucket for update streams